 CAUTION: The old oil should be considered very toxic, so it is advised to use gloves to do the work.

-Step 1: Make sure you have 5 gallons of 5W-30 oil and an oil filter which fits.
+Step 1: Make sure you have 5 quarts (US) of 5W-30 oil and an oil filter which fits.
 I used Mobil1 5W-30 High Mileage oil (Figure 1) and the Purolator oil filter (Figure 2) for this task.
 You may also need to buy appropriate copper crush washers for this process, but I ended up reusing the older washer.
 I did buy a pack of 10 crush washers later from Amazon though for my next oil change.

 Figure 1.
 5 quarts of high mileage 5W-30 oil